A Federal Appeals Court Ruled That Trump's Third Travel Ban Is Likely Unconstitutional

-A federal appeals court on Thursday ruled that President Donald Trump's third attempt at a travel ban is likely unconstitutional, writing that, it "continues to exhibit a primarily religious anti-Muslim objective."
+A federal appeals court on Thursday ruled that President Donald Trump's third attempt at a travel ban is likely unconstitutional, writing that it "continues to exhibit a primarily religious anti-Muslim objective."

-The US Court of Appeals for the 4th Circuit upheld a lower court injunction that blocked the Trump administration from enforcing the travel ban, but put its order on hold while the US Supreme Court takes up the issue of the ban.
+The US Court of Appeals for the 4th Circuit upheld a lower court injunction that blocked the Trump administration from enforcing key parts of the travel ban, but put its order on hold while the US Supreme Court takes up the issue of the ban.

 The president's third travel ban is already before the Supreme Court, after the 9th Circuit ruled in December that it violated federal law.
 The 9th Circuit did not rule on the issue addressed by the 4th Circuit — whether the ban amounts to religious discrimination in violation of the US Constitution's Establishment Clause — but the justices asked for briefing on the constitutional question as well.